SSWConsulting/SSW.Rules.Content/rules/add-context-reasoning-to-emails/rule.md

 ssw.com.au/offices/sydney

-As per our conversation, I've added the Google Maps link to address
+As per our conversation, I have included the Google Maps link for the office address.

-This will make it easy for users to get to the office
+This will facilitate clients and event attendees in finding their way to the office.

 :::
 :::